-Be engaged in the Augsburg community by serving on Staff Senate.
-If you’d like to become a senator or nominate a colleague, complete the nomination form by Monday, April 30.
-Due to Staff Senate only filling one at-large position this spring there will not be an election process this year.
+Be engaged in the Augsburg community by serving on Staff Senate!
+For the upcoming 2019–20 school year, there are four Staff Senate seats available: three elected positions and one at-large position.
+If you’d like to become a senator or nominate a colleague, complete the nomination form by Friday, March 29.
+Nominees will be contacted by April 3rd and the election will be live from April 4–11.

 Augsburg University Staff Senate is composed of six members who are nominated and elected by their peers for a two-year term and two at-large members to be chosen, in every instance, by Staff Senate.
 All Staff Senate members have the option to serve a third year.

-Nomination Rights: Nominations are collected through the online form and Staff Senate will select the at-large member.
+Nomination Rights: Nominations are collected through the online form.
+An online survey will be distributed for the election of the two open positions and Staff Senate will select the at-large member.
 Composition of Staff Senate: It is recommended that members be at least .75 FTE, regardless of exempt or non-exempt status.